InnerPulse/Javascript-Advanced/README.md

 -•	.forEach() with HTMLCollection (returned by getElementsByClassName() and element.children) -•	Using the spread-operator (...) to convert a NodeList into an array

-# If you want to perform these operations, you may use Array.from() to first convert the collection into an array.
+# If we want to perform these operations, we may use Array.from() to first convert the collection into an array.
 ```